 About the Author:

 Muhsin al-Musawi is professor of classical and modern Arabic literature, comparative and cultural studies at Columbia University.
 A renowned scholar and literary critic, his teaching and research interests span several periods and genres.
 Professor al-Musawi is the author of thirty-nine books (including six novels) and over sixty scholarly articles.

 David Damrosch is the Ernest Bernbaum Professor of Comparative Literature at Harvard University.
 A past president of the American Comparative Literature Association, David Damrosch has written widely on comparative and world literature from antiquity to the present.
 His books include The Narrative Covenant: Transformations of Genre in the Growth of Biblical Literature, We Scholars: Changing the Culture of the University, among others.

 Sarah R. bin Tyeer is an Assistant Professor at the Department of Middle Eastern, South Asian, and African Studies at Columbia University.
+She is the author of the monograph The Qur'an and the Aesthetics of Premodern Arabic Prose.
+Dr. bin Tyeer also co-founded the Adab Colloquium, a monthly webinar of literary discussions and lectures.
 Her recent publications include essays in the volumes: Qur’an and Adab: The Shaping of Classical Literary Tradition, The Beloved in Middle East Literature: The Culture of Love and Languishing, and The City in Premodern and Modern Arabic Literature.

 Madeleine Dobie is Chair and Director of Graduate Studies of the Department of French at Columbia University.
 Her current book project, After Violence: Cultural Renewal in Contemporary is about literature, cinema and other forms of artistic expression in contemporary Algeria.